Ireland: London based private equity firm Zetland Capital has agreed to acquire Dublin’s Morrison Hotel.

 The property has a restaurant, Morrison Grill, and a bar, Quay 14.

-Patrick Joyce, general manager of the Morrison adds: “We are excited to work with the Zetland team and their partners.
+Patrick Joyce, general manager of the Morrison, said: “We are excited to work with the Zetland team and their partners.
 Their confidence and trust in our existing management team is clear, their desire to invest in the hotel is welcome and we are glad that they support our ambitions for the Morrison.
 We look forward to re-opening our doors to our loyal customers on 2 June 2021.”

 Ahmed Hamdani, chief investment officer at Zetland Capital said: “We have a very active pipeline of leisure and hospitality opportunities across Europe.
 We understand the importance of the tourism sector to the Irish economy and are delighted to support Patrick and his team.
 Our investment and collaboration come at an important time and will ensure the hotel can offer an even stronger proposition moving forward.”